Web security in Barracuda is built from three related components:

 The first section above is identical to the example in the Barracuda introduction.

-We create a HttpResRdr instance that is reading from the hard drive in the third section above.
-We do not need to give the HttpResRdr a directory name as it will be used as a web-server root directory.
-We then insert the HttpResRdr instance as a root directory in the web-server.
+Section 3 creates an HttpResRdr instance that reads from the hard drive through DiskIo.
+The HttpResRdr does not need a directory name because it is used as a web server root directory.
+The example then inserts the HttpResRdr instance as a root directory in the web server.

-We assign the form authenticator to the HttpResRdr instance in section 4.
-The AuthorizerIntf argument, which defaults to NULL, is not set since we have so far not implemented an authorizer.
-This means that our "admin" user is allowed to perform any operation on any resource in the HttpResRdr instance.
+Section 4 assigns the form authenticator to the HttpResRdr instance.
+The AuthorizerIntf argument defaults to NULL and is not set because this example has not implemented an authorizer yet.
+The authenticated "admin" user is therefore allowed to perform any operation on any resource in this HttpResRdr instance.

-We have thus far designed a web-server that requires authentication, but authenticated users are allowed to perform any HTTP command on all resources in the HttpResRdr resource collection.
+So far, the example requires authentication, but authenticated users can perform any HTTP method on all resources in the HttpResRdr resource collection.

 Authenticated users can optionally be authorized.
-We set the authorizer to NULL in the above example.
+We set the authorizer to NULL in this example.

-The AuthorizerIntf is an abstract class that we must inherit from and implement the "authorize" method.
+AuthorizerIntf is an interface that must implement the authorize callback.

 struct MyAuthorizer : public AuthorizerIntf